mendix/docs/content/developerportal/app-store/app-store-overview.md

 {{% todo %}}[**VERIFY NOTE FOR "granted access" OR "be notified"**]{{% /todo %}}

 {{% alert type="info" %}}
-The guest must be a registered Mendix Platform user; otherwise, they will not be granted access.
+The guest must be a registered Mendix Platform user; otherwise, they will not be able to access the shared content.
 {{% /alert %}}

 To remove a guest, click **Remove**.